danielscholl-osdu/schema/docs/SchemaService-OSDU.md

 * Schema Resolution - Schema definitions could include references to other schema definitions or fragments.
 During Schema creation, Schema Service resolves all the referred schema fragments and creates a completely resolved schema.
 A sample entity-relationship diagram below demonstrates the associations between various domain entities and how schema fragment references can be helpful in defining models for these entities.
 ![](drilling_e_r.png)
 * Schema Uniqueness - A schema is uniquely identified by the schema identity information.
 The identity information includes authority, source, entity type, major version, minor version and patch version.
 These attributes are used to generate the kind and id of the schema
-* Schema Scope - Schema defined with Schema Service has a defined scope.
+* Schema Scope - Schema defined with Schema Service has a defined `scope`.
 Scope values could be SHARED or INTERNAL.
 PUBLIC scope may get introduced in future versions.
     * **INTERNAL** - Schema with INTERNAL scope are defined in a specific data partition and is available only to the users of that data partition.
     * **SHARED** - Concept of sharing of schema is intended to allow creator of schema, to share a schema with other friend data partition.
 In current version a user of Schema Service cannot explicitly share an INTERNAL schema.
 Certain standards schema are available out of box with all data partitions on the Data Ecosystem.
 So these are the ones that are shared by default.
     * PUBLIC - Not available currently.
 In future, could include community approved and governed schema that would, by default be available in the entire data platform.
-* Schema State - Schema defined with Schema Service could be in one of the following state
+* Schema Status - Schema defined with Schema Service could be in one of the following `status` values:
-    * **PUBLISHED** - When a schema is created it could be set to PUBLISHED state.
-Or a schema in DEVELOPMENT state can be moved to a PUBLISHED state.
-Schema in PUBLISHED state is immutable.
+    * **PUBLISHED** - When a schema is created it could be set to PUBLISHED status.
+Or a schema in DEVELOPMENT status can be moved to a PUBLISHED status.
+A Schema in PUBLISHED status is immutable.
-    * **DEVELOPMENT** - Schema in draft or evolutionary state.
-This state is usually set when schema definition is work in progress.Schema in DEVELOPMENT state is mutable.
+    * **DEVELOPMENT** - Schema in draft or evolutionary status.
+This status is usually set when schema definition is work in progress.Schema in DEVELOPMENT status is mutable.
     * **OBSOLETE** - Schema when no longer in use or not needed can be marked as OBSOLETE.
-Only Schema in DEVELOPMENT state can be moved to OBSOLETE state.
+Only Schema in DEVELOPMENT status can be moved to OBSOLETE status.
 * Semantic Schema versioning - Schema definitions are expected to be semantically versioned.
 Major, Minor and Patch versions are part of Schema identity information.
 Schema service does check for breaking changes across the schema(s) being created.
 And if a breaking change is found, it prompts the user to change the major version of the schema.
 * Schema Vs Storage Schema